burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 | 4 | Components namespace              | Defined in the namespace(or name scope) associated with the corresponding structure or union type.             |
 | 5 | Another namespace                 | Name of the following objects: *Variables*, *Functions*, *Typedef names*, *Enumeration constants*.                 |

-C++ introduces structure and union tags, and enumeration names implicitly declared via `typedef` in the namespace "Another" where in fact there are also usual variables are locating.
+C++ introduces structure and union tags, and enumeration names are implicitly declared via `typedef` in the namespace *"Another"* where there are also usual variables.

+If you explicitly use a ``` typedef``` for a structure followed by a variable declaration, it will lead to an error.

 However, tag names can be hidden by subsequent variable or function declarations or by an enumeration member of the same name in the same scope.
-If you explicitly use a ```typedef``` for a structure followed by a variable declaration, it will lead to an error.

-It is interesting that according to ISO/IEC 14882 C++ 2003, 3.3.7.
-In any order, functions/variables take precedence over type tags.
+Interestingly, according to ([6], Section 3.3.7), functions/variables take precedence over type tags in any order.

-## Literal constants
+## Literal Constants

 In C/C++, in a literal expression, you can encode the type of literal: